Skip to content

 sidebar

 Toggles a live agent status sidebar on the left or top edge of all tmux windows.
-Shows all active agents across all sessions and projects with live status updates.
+By default, each sidebar pane shows active agents across all tmux sessions with live status updates.
+Use workmux sidebar filter session to show only agents in the current tmux session.

 bash